profplump/MacOS/PhotosSnapshot/Readme.md

 --uuid
 : One or more UUIDs to fetch.
 This option does not support the media-types filter or incremental operation

+`-u 5DF52E20-7411-4748-98C9-211422F97563 431C6A1C-1BC3-4450-B6C8-76CEA3972542`

 --media-types
 : Restrict fetch requests to assets with the specified media type.
 Use A for audio, P for images, and V for videos.
-Does not apply to UUID-based searches `-m APV`
+Does not apply to UUID-based searches

+`-m APV`

 --fetch-limit
-: Limit fetch requests to the specified number of assets `-f 10`
+: Limit fetch requests to the specified number of assets

+`-f 10`

 --date-format
 : A DateFormatter format string for use in naming snapshot folders.
-Default: yyyy-MM-dd_hh-mm-ss `-d "yyyy-MM-dd"`
+Default: yyyy-MM-dd_hh-mm-ss

+`-d yyyy-MM-dd`

 --warn-exists
 : Issue a warning when a resource file already exists.
-By default existing files are ignored and counted as successful fetches `-w`
+By default existing files are ignored and counted as successful fetches

 --local-only
-: Disable network (iCloud) fetch requests -- only process local assets `-l`
+: Disable network (iCloud) fetch requests -- only process local assets

 --no-hidden
-: Do not include Hidden assets in fetch results `-n`
+: Do not include Hidden assets in fetch results

 --verbose
-: Enable additional runtime output `-v`
+: Enable additional runtime output

 ## Environmental Variables